waggle-sensor/sage-website/src/pages/labs/sage-mcp.md

 There's exciting potential for expanding this platform:

 * **Custom frontend integration** for web-based interfaces and dashboards
-* **VSCode extension** and other IDE integrations beyond Cursor
+* **IDE integration** VSCode and other IDE integrations beyond Cursor
 * **Open source LLM support** with tool calling capabilities (Llama, GPT-oss, Qwen)
 * **End-to-end plugin workflow** from generation to testing to ECR publishing
 * **Multi-platform integration** (Slack, Discord, Jupyter notebooks, custom apps)

 ## Why This Matters

 Scientific cyberinfrastructure is becoming increasingly complex.
 SAGE operates 100+ nodes with thousands of sensors, tens of plugins, and terabytes of data.
-Traditional access methods require:
+Traditional access methods require writing custom code, studying documentation, and managing credentials.

-* **Learning specialized APIs** and authentication systems
-* **Writing custom scripts** for even simple queries
-* **Understanding data schemas** and measurement naming conventions
-* **Managing credentials** and access tokens
-* **Parsing complex responses** and handling errors

 **SAGE MCP eliminates these barriers** by providing a natural language interface that: